cmur2/chef-iptables-persistent/README.md

 ### Platform

-It should works on all OSes that provide a iptables-persistent package which currently are Debian and all derivates like Mint, Ubuntu, etc.
+It should work on all OSes that provide a iptables-persistent package which currently are Debian and all derivates like Mint, Ubuntu, etc.

 ## Recipes